Student Financial Aid Process

 Scholarships for new transfers are awarded on the basis of the student’s transfer GPA.
 The Office of Admission uses a matrix based on GPA to make these awards, and that information is provided to the Office of Financial Aid on a shared drive via a spreadsheet.

 Need-based aid is awarded based on the student’s FAFSA data and the results from the Department of Education.
-Each year awarding parameters are created to distribute funds appropriately and according to federal regulations.
-Students are packaged with all aid available to them, and sent to their Claflin email addresses.
+Each year, awarding parameters are created to distribute funds appropriately and according to federal regulations.
+Students are packaged with all aid available to them, sent to their Claflin email addresses.